 - $240 or more: all of the above plus a 12-month leafminer-themed calendar, which will be sent out in October.

-To pay by check, please email me at email@example.com for my mailing address.
+To pay by check, please email me at firstname.lastname@example.org for my mailing address.
 To use PayPal (including credit card orders), you can use the dropdown menus and buttons below.
 (In case it influences your decision, PayPal takes a cut of 2.9% plus $0.30 for each transaction, but this doesn’t affect the amount that you pay.
-Patreon charges you a service fee of 2.9% + $0.35 for each individual pledge, as well as taking a 5% cut from my earnings.)
+Patreon takes a 15% cut from my earnings, so obviously the other options are better from my perspective.)

 * I am conducting this research independently, and my expenses are considerable: travel; photography equipment; collecting vials; pins, vials, and other materials for preserving insects; postage for sending specimens to specialists around the world; page charges for publishing my discoveries in scientific journals; and so on.
 If you are aware of a foundation that gives grants to fund projects of this sort (to unaffiliated researchers without PhDs), please let me know, and if you would like to make a donation of your own without purchasing the book, you can do so by clicking the “Make a Donation” button in the right sidebar of my blog.